aroasanight/cookie-clicker-cookie-clicker/README.md

-# Important Info
+# Important

-1. Use `main.py` for the latest. v1, v2, v3, v4, and base are all "backups" (ie functioning versions with lesser features).

-2. Disable fancy graphics in Cookie Clicker's settings for Golden Cookie detection to function.
+Disable fancy graphics in Cookie Clicker's settings for Golden Cookie detection to function.

-3. Ensure you're using provided `golden_cookie.png` and `big_cookie.png` images.

-4. With the default delay of 0ms on the big cookie autoclicker, this may cause high CPU usage.
-If this becomes a problem, set it to 1ms or above and only 1 thread will run instead of 100.

 # Requirements